jbcupps/Ethics_Dash/README_AZURE.md

    - `STORAGE_ACCOUNT_KEY`

 3. **Security Considerations:**
-   - If you deploy using the provided Docker Compose setup, MongoDB runs inside the container without authentication.
+   - If you deploy using the provided sidecar setup, MongoDB runs inside the container without authentication.
 The `MONGO_USERNAME` and `MONGO_PASSWORD` variables can be left empty.
    - Use Azure Private Endpoints for your storage account in production.
    - Regularly rotate any credentials and storage account keys if you enable authentication.